Newdake History, Family Crest & Coats of Arms

 Early History of the Newdake family

 This web page shows only a small excerpt of our Newdake research.
-Another 84 words (6 lines of text) covering the years 129 and 1290 are included under the topic Early Newdake History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the year 1290 is included under the topic Early Newdake History in all our PDF Extended History products and printed products wherever possible.

 Newdake Spelling Variations